vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Get-vROPSAdapter.md

 Get-vROPSAdapter
 ```

-This example gets a list of all adapters
+This example gets a list of all adapters.

 ### Example 2